TheDoctorRAB/latex-templates/research-cv/README.md

 # Research CV

-Template is for an academic CV.
+Templates are for an academic CV.